lboz/Hangman-Game/README.md

 # Hangman-Game

-Creating a Python variation of the classic wordgame Hangman
+Python variation of the classic wordgame Hangman